-Position : Tips - Quick fix: USB not working on Windows 10/8/7/XP
+Position : Tips - USB Not Working on Windows 11/10?
+Here're 7 Methods to Fix It

-Overview on USB not working issue
+Overview on USB not working issues

 USB Not Working

 Now that causes vary from people to people, there shouldn't be only one solution to this issue.
 In the following content, we'll list a couple of solutions which have been tested and proved workable by many users.
+You can start with the first solution to fix not working USB issue.

 Method 1: Restart your computer